WeilonYing/paper-pdf/README.md

 **Use it:** https://weilonying.github.io/paper-pdf/

-**Or run it locally:** download the repo and double-click `index.html`.
+**Or run it locally:** download the repo or [download the latest release](https://github.com/WeilonYing/paper-pdf/releases), then double-click `index.html`.
 It's a static page running on pure JS.
 Your PDFs never leave your machine either way.

 ```bash
 git clone https://github.com/WeilonYing/paper-pdf.git